seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-When everything was connected the robot went backward instead of forward but this can be easily fixed by multiplying by -1 or swapping the wires.
+When I connected everything the robot went backwards instead of forwards but you can fix it by just multiplying by -1 or swapping the wires.

 ---